rayaanxsyed/Credit-Card-Fraud-Detection/README.md

 Given anonymized and transformed transaction data, the predictor determines whether a transaction is likely fraudulent or legitimate based on its feature values.

 The goal is to showcase how machine learning models can analyze obscure numerical patterns and predict fraud without access to sensitive user information.
+It has been assembled into basic HTML where further styling can be improved for user friendliness.
 Refer to credit_card_model.pkl for the machine learning aspects of the project.

 ---